Nonparametric efficient estimation of the longitudinal front-door functional

 \subsection{Efficient influence function}

-A key object in semiparametric efficiency theory is the efficient influence function (EIF) which characterizes the semiparametric efficiency bound of regular asymptotically linear estimators.
+The EIF is a key object in semiparametric efficiency theory as it characterizes the semiparametric efficiency bound of regular asymptotically linear estimators.
 The following result establishes the efficient influence function of the F-functional.

 \begin{theorem}[EIF] The efficient influence function for $\Psi^{\bar{a}_T}(P)$ can be represented as: